 Insights Briefs are generally downloadable for a month after they are published.
 Listed below is the current month’s Insights Brief that is followed by a listing of previously published Insights Briefs.

-To obtain a copy of this month’s brief, Segmenting Shoppers in an Evolving Omnichannel Marketplace, please fill out the form below.
+To obtain a copy of this month’s brief, Men and Women — Different in Many Ways Including the Luxuries They Buy, please fill out the form below.

 Archive of Shullman Pulse Insights Briefs

 These briefs are generally downloadable for about a month after they are posted, but occasionally we make past briefs available.
 Please inquire to discuss if you have a particular interest.